Certifications / Cloud

 Let AWS Deal with Spammers

-Moving to a managed email service is the best way to tackle the spam headache.
+Moving to a managed email service is the best way to tackle the headache of spam.
 Managed email services are able to utilize heuristics that are only possible due to their large number of mail accounts.
 They can identify and stop spam without any involvement from you or your users.

 Avoid the temptation to build your own mail server using an EC2 instance.
 The administrative workload of maintaining and securing an email server is unnecessarily high.
 AWS offers two managed email services that handle all of the complexities for you, providing a better experience for your users than you could accomplish on your own.